 - a.
 Membership - 1.
 President and Vice President of each class association - 2.
-Two students from each class - 3.
+All enrolled students are members - 3.
 Three sub-committee officers of Conemaugh SNAP composed of both classes - b.
-Voting each member has voting privileges
+Voting each member has voting privileges - c.

-- c.
 Function to assist in planning activities, which meet professional, social, recreational, and cultural needs of students. - d.
-Responsibility report pertinent information to class members at the following class meeting and submit highlighted minutes to the Class Secretary.
+Responsibility a student forum to discuss, review and provide professional communication to the student body. - Section VII: Vacancies